 One size doesn’t fit all

-A non-recourse factoring agreement for your credit-worthy customers can be overkill, especially if you're paying a premium for it.
-If your customer base is risky, then non-recourse may be a good fit.
-If risk isn't an issue with your customers, then you're better off with a recourse factoring company, all other things considered equal.
-Most often, look for a good factoring company that offers a non-recourse option if you should need it.
+Factoring companies manage your accounts receivables and good factoring companies help you avoid bad debts.
+Non-recourse factoring for your credit-worthy customers can be overkill, especially if you're paying a premium for it.
+Look for a factoring company that offers a non-recourse option, only if you need it.
+If your customer base is risky, then non-recourse factoring may be a good fit.
+If risk isn't an issue, then you're better off with lower-cost recourse factoring.

 Always look at factors other than recourse when searching for the right factoring company.